The COVID-19 pandemic marked the first time in history that Canadians were denied the ability to move across provincial borders.

 Our Recent Work to Protect Mobility in Canada

-On May 11, 2020, CCLA sent a letter to the Government of Newfoundland and Labrador stating our position that Bill 38 was unconstitutional for a number of reasons.
+On May 11, 2020, CCLA sent a letter to the Government of Newfoundland and Labrador stating our position that the interprovincial travel ban was unconstitutional for a number of reasons.
 We asked that they review the new measures put in place and offered our assistance in the process.
 The government eventually replied, dismissing our concerns.

-On My 20, 2020, CCLA partnered with Kim to take the Newfoundland government to the province’s Supreme Court over the travel ban and the restrictive measures in Bill 38.
+On May 20, 2020, CCLA partnered with Kim to take the Newfoundland government to the province’s Supreme Court over the travel ban and other restrictive measures.

-CCLA asked the Court to declare Bill 38 in violation of s.
-6 (mobility rights), as well as other Charter rights because it allows for various investigative steps including detention and removal of individuals from the province without due process.
+CCLA asked the Court to declare these measures in violation of s.
+6 (mobility rights), as well as other Charter rights because they allow for various investigative steps including detention and removal of individuals from the province without due process.
 We argued that the law cannot be saved by s.
 1, which says that limits on rights must be reasonable and demonstrably justified, but the restrictions on rights in this case are not.
 CCLA also asked that the travel ban be rescinded.

 The Timeline